-Aptitude, from the command line or from the console interface (you did know there was a console interface, right? ), defaults in Gutsy and earlier releases to install recommended packages by default.
+Aptitude, from the command line or from the console interface (you did know there was a console interface, right? :shock: ), defaults in Gutsy and earlier releases to install recommended packages by default.
 (If you don’t know what that term means, refresh your memory with this introduction.)
 That much is common knowledge; I’ve mentioned it plenty of times in the Feisty and Gutsy guides, and elsewhere here.

 However, that behavior was turned off for apt and apt-get except for metapackages.
 So the basic behavior, for Gutsy and earlier was this.

 - Installing a package with aptitude drew in the package and its dependencies, along with recommended software

 - Installing a package with apt-get drew in only the package and its dependencies

 - Installing a metapackage with apt-get drew in the package, its dependencies and recommended software